A melomakarona recipe perfect for the holiday season. You’d never know these Greek Christmas cookies are gluten-free and vegan!

 My sister and I use to make these walnut and honey cookies every year with my mom (and yiayia when she was with us) to pass out to friends and neighbors and serve at our Christmas dinner.
 I remember sneaking bites of dough and getting scolded!

-These cookies are actually vegan if you simply use vegan butter and swap honey for maple syrup, but because I wanted a healthier version avoiding all the butter and oil in my mom’s original recipe, plus I wanted a gluten-free option, I decided to recreate them.
+These cookies are actually vegan if you simply use vegan butter and swap honey for maple syrup, but because I wanted a healthier version avoiding all the butter and oil in my mom’s original recipe, plus I wanted a gluten-free option, I needed to recreate them.

 What does melomakarona mean?